Accupressure of P6 to Reduce Nausea During Cesarean Section

 Time Frame

-Presence of emesis during the scheduled cesarean delivery
+Presence of intraoperative nausea during scheduled cesarean delivery (intraoperative period).

 Secondary Outcome Measures